MartinPellizzer/terrawhisper-compiler/articles/angelica-sinensis/botany/morphology.md

 One of the notable features of these fruits is their dehiscence behavior.
 As they mature, they split into two mericarps, releasing their seeds for dispersal.
 This splitting characteristic is essential for the natural propagation and spread of Angelica sinensis in its habitat.

+The following table shows in detail the morphological characteristics of Angelica sinensis fruits.

 | Characteristic | Description |
 | --- | --- |
 | Fruit Type  | Schizocarp |